-Danielle Nicole Schnebelen began music from the moment she was born.
-Musical influences from generations on both sides of her parent's families ensured that a love of playing music would continue to be passed among her and her siblings.
+Danielle Nicole Schnebelen's Musical influences originate from generations on both sides of her parent's families, and ensured that a love of playing music would continue to be passed among her and her siblings.

 Nicole began singing publicly with her parent's bands as a youth and took ahold of her full time in her early 20s.
 "My Father really loved the Blues.
 He'd go to all the true Blues guys that were around in KC, specifically Little Hatch.
 He'd played for Abb Locke (saxophonist for Muddy Waters) and we'd get brought along sometimes.
 The pure, raw emotion relayed through the Blues was what really drew me to it.
 Its history is the foundation of American Music and is THE one that must be respected and not buried as myth or legend."

-As a founding member of the "Heavy Blues" sibling band Trampled Under Foot, she and her brothers took top honors at the International Blues Challenge in the US, propelling them into Canada, Scandinavia, Europe, UK and was featured on several Legendary Rhythm & Blues Cruises.
+As a founding member of the "Heavy Blues" sibling band Trampled Under Foot, she and her brothers took top honors at the International Blues Challenge in the US, propelling them into Canada, Scandinavia, Europe, UK and to be featured on several Legendary Rhythm & Blues Cruises.
 It wasn't until 2015, when Nicole set out on her own with over a decade of touring experience with the release of "Wolf Den" recorded in New Orleans with Anders Osborne, that she began to find her sound as an Artist all on her own.

 Nicole's 2017 release of "Cry No More" ushered in not only a heavier sound and style differentiating Nicole's already broadening voice and writing, but also accrued a slew of accolades including debuting at #1 on Billboard Music Chart, a 2019 Grammy Nomination for Contemporary Blues Album; 2 Blues Music Awards, one for Contemporary Female Artist and her second Instrumentalist ~ Bass, and 3 Independent Blue Music Awards.

 Nicole has continued to tour the world and hone her sound.
-She's recently received her 5th Blues Music Award; most notably her 3rd for the category of Bass Instrumentalist.
+She's recently received her 6th Blues Music Award; most notably her 4th for the category of Bass Instrumentalist.
 "To be recognized for artistry on my instrument, for bass as a woman, is extremely humbling.
 I was shocked to find out I was the first woman ever nominated, but I'm glad that the steps are happening and it's process is becoming more inclusive in genres that have traditionally been reserved for men."